 Why You Shouldn't Make Chili in the Instant Pot

-Listen, I love my instant pot... just not for chili!
+I love my instant pot.
+Especially for gluten-free chicken wings, corn on the cob, or shredded Italian beef sandwiches, but I just don't love it for chili!
 When I first got an Instant Pot, I used it for so many things, including chili!
 But I slowly started to realize, it's not great for everything!
 Here's why I don't recommend using the Instant Pot or pressure cooker for chili:

 First, the Instant Pot doesn't save much time over the stovetop method.
 By the time it comes to pressure, it's been at least 10-15 minutes.
 Then you still need to let it cook for another 15-20 and it still needs to release pressure after that!
 This is not any faster than cooking on the stovetop.